TcronebHackx-MD/GHOST-RIDER/README.md

 <h3>⚠️ Warning!</h3>

-<h5>Because of user bots; Your WhatsApp account can be banned.
+<h5>Hie GHOST RIDER USER; Your WhatsApp account can be banned.
 You are responsible for everything you do.
 Most likely, using WhatsApp setting management commands too much may caused getting banned.
-Certainly, Lara-MD executives do not take responsibility.
+Certainly, GHOST RIDER executives do not take responsibility.
 By setting up GHOST -RIDER  Bot you are considered to have assumed these responsibilities.</h5>
 <hr>